sl5net/lubuntu-shopware-stack/README.md

 # lubuntu-shopware-stack
 lubuntu-shopware-stack

+These materials are provides "as is" without warranty of any kind, either expressed or implied

+user = pas = se (nearly everywhere) db user/pas please see conig.php (in phpmyadmin)

 lubuntu-shopware-stack.ova (parts < 25mb ). click the exe to glue it.

 below you see a snapshot of https://piratenpad.de/p/lubuntu-bitnami-shopware from 20.08.2018 06:50

-These materials are provides "as is" without warranty of any kind, either expressed or implied

 youre here:
     https://piratenpad.de/p/lubuntu-bitnami-shopware